There are so many things that can go wrong with the skin: dryness, redness, blemishes, etc.

 It’s hard to come up with one list of inflammatory or allergenic foods for everyone.
 Each person is biochemically unique, so you may have to go through this and see what applies to you.
 There are a few common allergens that may be a good bet to eliminate from your diet.

 The first is processed foods.
 These are pretty much not-so-good for everyone.
 And they can affect your health in so many ways, including how your skin looks & feels.
-Try ditching pre-packaged and fast foods in favour of whole foods as much as possible.
+Try ditching pre-packaged and fast foods in favor of whole foods as much as possible.
 Not just for your skin, for your whole body (and mind).

-Third in line is dairy.
+Third, in line is dairy.
 It could be a hormonal response or even an insulin response.
 We don’t quite know why, but many people who cut out dairy report better skin.

 Skin health is not just about what you put on your skin, but what your skin gets from the inside too.
 There are lots of important nutrients and foods to help support healthy skin.
-Which also means, that there are lots of foods that can affect your skin in negative ways as well.
+This also means, that there are lots of foods that can affect your skin in negative ways as well.